- Written by Dr.Mehmet Demircioglu

 If you are already on finasteride and want to stop after surgery because saw palmetto feels easier, that is a separate discussion.
 Stopping finasteride after hair transplant can change the native hair background, even when transplanted grafts are growing.

-A clear saw palmetto plan has limits
+A clear saw palmetto plan still has limits

 For some people, saw palmetto remains a low priority supplement in the background.
 For others, it reveals a bigger issue, such as fear of finasteride, unstable hair loss, too much trust in natural marketing, or pressure to use the donor area before the pattern is mature.
 Do not hide the capsule because it is natural, and do not let it replace the harder work of diagnosis and planning.